zxuown/AspNetTestProject/README.md

 - News: Visit the "News" section to manage news items.
 - Map: Explore the "Map" section to add, remove, or edit points on the map.
 - To-Do List: Use the "To-Do List" to manage tasks for different days.
+- Register: Use "Register" or "Log In" to manage Tasks and Information about Me.
 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.